JongWasTaken/JongWasTaken/README.md

   - Mainly because of [easympv](https://github.com/JongWasTaken/easympv), which only supports ES5!
   - I **DISLIKE** web frameworks!
 A good website does not need more than raw HTML+CSS+JS!
 [Everything else is ridiculus.](https://motherfuckingwebsite.com/)
   - HTMX gets a pass because their Twitter guy is funny

+I also have some experience with Lua, C and TypeScript.

 ### Links
 #### Social
 - [BlueSky](https://bsky.app/profile/jong.smto.dev)